dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 > {: .solution}
 {: .challenge}

-> DAS & DMG: Should we have some kind of challenge later in the lesson in which the students do no filtering vs. filtering by genes that occur in 100+ cells?
-Should the challenge be later in the clusering lesson?
-Filter more strictly and redo analysis?

 ### Filtering Cells by Counts

 Next we will look at the number of genes expressed in each cell.